A New Leg to Stand on: A Look At the Retroactive Nature of Florida Laws As Applied to Florida’s “Stand Your Ground” Law

 In the 2017 session of the Florida Legislature, 1,900 filed bills came before the State Legislators.[i]
-Of those proposed, 234 bills were passed by both the House and the Senate,[ii] On Friday, June 9, 2017, the Florida Senate passed Senate Bill 128, which amends portions of Florida’s “Stand Your Ground” law.[iv]
+Of those proposed, 234 bills were passed by both the House and the Senate,[ii] one of them being Senate Bill 128.[iii]
+On Friday, June 9, 2017, the Florida Senate passed Senate Bill 128, which amends portions of Florida’s “Stand Your Ground” law.[iv]
 The change made by Senate Bill 128 have been attributed to making a claim of self-defense easier for a defendant because the burden will no longer be on them to prove they deserve immunity.[v]

 In 2005, Florida’s self-defense law dramatically changed.[vi]
 The Legislature passed Florida Statute §§ 776.012, 776.013, 776.031, and 776.032[vii], which together have become known as the Florida “Stand Your Ground” law.[viii]
 This law has been the topic of debate since its inception primarily because it allows for the use deadly force.[ix]
 The new law eliminated a person’s duty to retreat if he or she reasonably believes that such force in necessary to prevent imminent death or great bodily harm.[x]